Book Review: Atomic Habits By James Clear

 Once you finish reading Atomic Habits, James Clear also offers you additional information which actually has a lot of really good ways to develop habits like how to apply atomic Habits to grow business, how to use atomic Habits for parenting, and so on.

-So let me know down in the comments below which habit do you struggle to stick to and which habit do you easily adapt to?
+So let me know which habit you struggle to stick to and which habit do you easily adapt to.